-With 2016 upon us, taking better care of our families and saving money top many January “To Do” lists.
+With the new year upon us, taking care of our families and saving money top many January “To Do” lists.
 Spending a bit of time assessing your current insurance policies, switching to a new policy or identifying a new discount on your current policy can provide positive steps toward both of these resolutions.
 To get started, gather each of your polices, auto, home or renters, flood, motorcycle, RV, boat, umbrella and life insurance—the information that you need will be on the summary page of each policy: Amount of Coverage, Premiums and Deductible.

 Motor Vehicles: Look carefully at each coverage level and decide if the amount is appropriate for your current situation.
 You can find out the minimum levels required by your state or finance company, while considering your ability to pay out-of-pocket for some costs.
 You may opt for a higher deductible, but be sure that you can comfortably afford to pay that deductible if you must make a claim.
 You may also be eligible for discounts if you have reduced your commute or are able to bundle multiple policies with the same company.